andis-sprinkis/linux-install/README.md

     exit
     ```

-## Encryption, automatic unlocking and mounting of another drive on the system
+## Encryption, automatic unlocking and mounting of an another drive on the system

 LVM on LUKS.